17 Visualization

 geom_point()

-ggplot() sets up the coordinate system. aes() maps bill length to the x-axis and body mass to the y-axis. geom_point() draws one point per row.
+ggplot() sets up the coordinate system, aes() maps bill length to the x-axis and body mass to the y-axis, and geom_point() draws one point per row.
 The + adds the geom as a layer.
-Those three lines contain the entire grammar.
+Three lines, the entire grammar.
+But what happens when you want to encode a third variable?

 17.2 Aesthetics: data to visuals